aces/Loris/CONTRIBUTING.md

 #### Minor Changes and Small Features
    - Branch: `minor`
    - Label: ![](https://via.placeholder.com/15/996633/000000?text=+) **[branch] minor**
    - Content: Features affecting self-contained components such as modules.
-Additions to Libraries, API or modules that do not change and function signatures.
+Additions to Libraries, API, or modules that do not change any function signatures.

 #### Major Changes, Non Backwards-Compatible Changes and Large Features
    - Branch: `major`